Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Note that signals of afore-mentioned standard D-Bus interfaces are not emitted by the library automatically.
 It's clients who are supposed to emit them.

-Working examples of using standard D-Bus interfaces can be found in [sdbus-c++ integration tests](/tests/integrationtests/DBusStandardInterfacesTests.cpp).
+Working examples of using standard D-Bus interfaces can be found in [sdbus-c++ integration tests](/tests/integrationtests/DBusStandardInterfacesTests.cpp) or the [examples](/examples) directory.

 Conclusion
 ----------